Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 -   Conduct a productive and professional client kickoff meeting.
 -   Apply communication and negotiation techniques in a technical context.
 ::::::::::::::::::::::::::::::::::::::::::::::::

-# Clarifying Requirements for Software Projects

 # Communicating with Clients

+## Setting Realistic Expectations
+(underpromise, overdeliver)

+## Handling Trade-offs with Professionalism
+(scope, time, cost)

+## Speaking the Same Language
 Translating technical constraints into client-understandable terms.

-Setting realistic expectations without overcommitting (underpromise, overdeliver).

-Handling trade-offs (scope, time, cost) with professionalism.

-Brief reference to previously learned MoSCoW: applying it in discussions about MVPs.
+## Minimal Viable Product
+Applying MosCoW to discussions about the Minimal Viable Product

+## Reaching Clarity
 Why it's important to clarify anything that's unclear

 ::: challenge